YuLab-SMU/GeoTcgaData/README.md

 ```

 The parameter profile is a data.frame or matrix of gene expression data in TCGA.

-ii.
-The function `countToFpkm_matrix` and `countToTpm_matrix` could convert count data to FPKM or TPM data.
+2. The function `countToFpkm_matrix` and `countToTpm_matrix` could convert count data to FPKM or TPM data.

 ```r
 lung_squ_count2 <- matrix(c(1,2,3,4,5,6,7,8,9),ncol=3)